Equity Policy and Procedures

 IV.
 Reporting Alleged or Suspected Violations of this Policy

 The College requires all employees1 and strongly encourages students, including third-party bystanders, to report incidents of discrimination and harassment to the Equity Officers and Title IX Coordinator(s).
+The reporting requirement applies to student employees when information is learned in the course of their employment.
 The College maintains multiple methods for reporting conduct that potentially violates this Policy such as reporting by email, online, in-person, video conference, or by telephone.
 Although there is no specific time limit for reporting a suspected violation of this Policy, an individual who believes that he or she has been subjected to conduct that violates this Policy is encouraged to contact one of the resources as soon as possible after the alleged policy violation to discuss the available options for proceeding.

 A. Reporting Potential Policy Violations to the College